Vacancies

 If you have not heard from us within 2 weeks of the closing date, please assume that your application has not been shortlisted.
 No recruitment agencies please.

-Part Time (14 hours), fixed term (6 months), based in Edinburgh
+Part-time (28 hours), 2-year fixed term contract, based in Edinburgh

 To apply please email recruitment@rbge.org.uk with: